timss/vimconf/README.md

 It doesn't matter if it's outdated, it'll update itself.

 ### Installation
-To install simply download and copy all the files to your home-folder,
+To install clone and copy all the files to your home-folder,
 alternatively symlink your ~/.vimrc to your git clone so in order to update only a git pull is needed.